What to do in Phuket for free?

 Markets are not free, but exploring them is a great way to learn about the real life of a country.
 Fresh markets display vegetables and tropical fruits worth a photo.
 If you are interested in cooking, it can be even more interesting as a visit to a fresh market is often included in the many cooking classes available in Phuket.

 The Kathu waterfalls are not very impressive but if you go there during the rainy season it can be nice.
-In addition, at the contrary to other Phuket waterfalls that are located in National Park, this one is free to visit.
+In addition, contrary to other Phuket waterfalls that are located in National Park, this one is free to visit.
 There is a bit of climb to reach the top, but it’s easy and makes a nice trail, don’t expect too much.